 9Fest, the short film festival run in Bangkok by Brian Bennett, was the focus of a special section at Indy Shorts, compiling several works from directors around the globe, and like all the festival curation I observed here, it was anything but redundant.
 Bake Phouikham’s “Fallen Star, Rising Sun,” offers a candid sit-down with Ko Chandetka, the first Lao-American bodybuilder, whose struggles with addiction nearly derailed his life.
 He told me afterward that he believes there’s no healthy way to participate in any sport on a world-class level, and that one must always weigh the risks with the rewards.

-Awards for Best Films, Cinematography, Sound, script, Actress and Actor will be presented on 30 May 2020.
+Awards for Best Films, Cinematography, Sound, script, Actress, and Actor will be presented on September 29, 2022.

 9Fest looks forward to seeing your amazing stories.